davetang/machine_learning/variant/random_forest/README.md

 7736
 ~~~~

-I have a simply script in my [learning_vcf_file GitHub repository](https://github.com/davetang/learning_vcf_file) that can create a VCF file from TSV files containing the chromosome, start and end coordinates, reference and alternative bases.
+I have a simple script in my [learning_vcf_file GitHub repository](https://github.com/davetang/learning_vcf_file) that can create a VCF file from TSV files containing the chromosome, start and end coordinates, reference and alternative bases.
 The script requires a FASTA copy of the reference genome to make sure that the provided reference base is correct.

 ~~~~{.bash}
 ~/github/learning_vcf_file/script/create_vcf.pl ~/genome/hg19/hg19_no_chr.fa positive.tsv > positive.vcf